bittush8789/devops-cloud-interview-guide/04-networking/02-explain-osi-model-with-example.md

 The **OSI Model** has **7 layers**, and each layer plays a specific role in transferring data from a client (like a browser) to a server (like a web server).

-Here’s how it works when you type a URL like `https://example.com` and hit Enter:
+Here’s how it works when you type a URL like `https://example.com` and hit Enter.

 ---